Mahsa Amini protests: Communications blackouts

 Prior to the protests, access to the Internet was already heavily restricted, in what NetBlocks calls a "filternet".
 Over five million websites were blocked.
 Many Internet domains were blocked.
 Social media were especially restricted: Facebook, Telegram, TikTok, and Twitter were all previously blocked after the 2009 post-election protests.
 These blocks are not entirely effective; Twitter is still widely used by Iranians, and Telegram is also used.
-Instagram and WhatsApp had been allowed and were popular in Iran (reportedly, 2 million Iranian businesses were on Instagram, and 70% of Iranian adults used Whatsapp), and early in the protests, they were only blocked regionally, being blocked only in Saqqez and Sanandaj for a few days beginning on the 19th of September.
+Instagram and WhatsApp had been allowed and were popular in Iran (reportedly, 2 million Iranian businesses were on Instagram, and 70% of Iranian adults used WhatsApp), and early in the protests, they were only blocked regionally, being blocked only in Saqqez and Sanandaj for a few days beginning on 19 September.
 Beginning on 21 September, Instagram and WhatsApp were also blocked nationwide.
 Iranian state media has said the imposed restrictions are due to "national security" concerns.
-The blocking of Whatsapp was fairly effective, but Instagram remained very widely used despite the block.
+The blocking of WhatsApp was fairly effective, but Instagram remained very widely used despite the block.
 As of 24 September, access to Skype has reportedly been blocked.
 As of 29 September, the Apple App Store, the Google Play Store, and LinkedIn have also been blocked.

+According to Foreign Policy magazine, Iran's National Information Network (NIN) ("the most important weapon in the Islamic Republic’s communications arsenal" and modeled on Russia's and China's intranet systems), gives the state "the ability to control what people see, how they communicate, and the choices they make", and has improved its capabilities from 2012 to 2023, with each round of protest.

 Many Iranians have used VPNs to bypass Internet filtering, hopping from one to another as they are blocked.
 VPNs are illegal in Iran, so providers act as a mafia with government connections.
 VPN service has been progressively downgraded.
 Tor Browser is also used.
 Psiphon is popular.